anebz/cloud/Accreditations/aws_developer_associate.md

 - Customer managed policy.
 It can be assigned to multiple users, groups or roles in your account
 - Inline policy: managed by the customer and embedded in a single user, group or role. useful if you want to maintain a strict one-to-one relationship between a policy and the identity that it's applied to.
 The policy will be deleted if you delete the user, group or role it is associated with

+Trust policies is a resource-based policy, it defines which entities can assume the role.
+An IAM role needs both a trust policy and an identity-based policy attached to it.

 By setting up cross-account access, you can delegate access to resources that are in different AWS accounts, and you don't need to create individual IAM users in each account.

 Users need to have IAM activated if they want access to Billing and Cost management console.
+When using this console, there's a paying account and a linked account.

 With IAM variables, you can use policy variables and create a single policy that applies to multiple users.
 You can make a policy that gives each user in the group full programmatic access to a user-specific object (their own "home directory") in S3.